Ian Fitchett

 Ian Glynn Fitchett (11 September 1908 – 10 October 1988) was an Australian journalist who specialised in political reporting and also worked as a war correspondent during the Second World War.

 Early life and education

 Fitchett was born in Terang, Victoria, on 11 September 1908, the third child in a family of four.
 His father, Alfred Shaw Fitchett, was a solicitor, and his mother, Nellie (née Delany), came from an Irish Catholic family.
 His paternal grandfather, William Henry Fitchett was a Methodist clergyman and writer.
 He was taught initially by private tutors, later attending the local Convent of Mercy school and Xavier College in Melbourne.

 He undertook legal training under his uncle, Frank Fitchett, and qualified as a barrister and solicitor in March 1935.
 After a short period as associate to Justice Sir Hayden Starke, he left the legal profession to pursue journalism.

 Career in journalism

-Fitchett began his newspaper career in 1937 when he joined the The Daily Telegraph in Sydney as a senior cadet, reporting primarily on federal politics in Canberra.
+Fitchett began his newspaper career in 1937 when he joined The Daily Telegraph in Sydney as a senior cadet, reporting primarily on federal politics in Canberra.